-The links below provide access to the most up-to-date information available to the DLIT team regarding certified instructors, approved online courses, and online courses currently in development at GRCC:
+The links below provide access to the most up-to-date information available to the DLIT team regarding certified instructors, approved online courses and online courses currently in development at GRCC:

 New to Online Teaching?

 - Interested in converting a face-to-face course to an online or hybrid format?
 To request a new online course, please follow the online course request process.
-NOTICE: This request process is being reviewed due to the recent adoption of the faculty contract.

 Recommended Technologies and Tools for Online Teaching

 - GRCC's online courses are offered through Blackboard and supported by access to the college's instructional technologies.
-Visit our "Teaching with Technology" web page to learn about leveraging a wide array of technologies in your online course.
+Visit our Teaching with Technology web page to learn about leveraging a wide array of technologies in your online course.

-Quality, Student Success, and Retention
+Quality, Student Success and Retention

 - Online Learning for Students – This set of web pages provide good insight for faculty teaching online.
 These resources are designed specifically for student orientation and information regarding online learning.
 As an online faculty member, providing an effective orientation for students will help to ensure online student success and retention.